 A sculptural tour-de-force, this stool was made for an altar dedicated to the deity Sango.
 At its center is a Sango priest—identifiable by his double-bladed staff and cape covered in cowrie shells—and a woman who reclines before him in a formal greeting.
 Moving clockwise, they are encircled by a man playing a drum; two women devotees, one of whom is holding a chicken for sacrifice; a rifle-toting soldier leading a bound captive; and a woman holding a large offering bowl.
 The motif of the soldier and captive, which also appears on the adjacent Esu dance staff by the same artist [see 1991.396], reflects the violent invasions that marked the era.

 - 40 × 34.3 cm (15 3/4 × 13 1/2 in.)

-- Restricted gift of Jamee and Marshall Field, and Mrs. Stanley M. Freehling; Laura T. Magnuson Endowment
+- Purchased with funds provided by Jamee and Marshall Field, and Mrs. Stanley M. Freehling; Laura T. Magnuson Endowment